vndarkblue/beatmap-backup/README.md

 - Download flow avoids unnecessary repeated API calls for the same task

 If you run one of the beatmap mirrors above and notice any problematic traffic pattern, please open an issue so we can adjust quickly.

+## ❗ Disclaimer

+This is an unofficial tool and is not affiliated with or endorsed by osu! or ppy Pty Ltd.

 ## 📄 License